Lena Headey Lashes Out At Trolls In Expletive-Filled Statement Over Alexandria Ocasio-Cortez Video

 The characteristically outspoken Lena Headey was far from impressed when she was confronted by political trolls online this past week, reports Page Six.

-The Game of Thrones star recently posted an Instagram video addressing the backlash she encountered after sharing a clip of U.S. Rep. Alexandria Ocasio-Cortez verbally sparring with GOP lawmaker Rep. Sean Duffy, who dismissed the Green New Deal as part of an “elitist” agenda for rich liberals.
+The Game of Thrones star recently posted an Instagram video addressing the backlash she encountered after sharing a clip of New York Rep. Alexandria Ocasio-Cortez verbally sparring with Wisconsin Rep. Sean Duffy, who dismissed the Green New Deal as part of an “elitist” agenda for rich liberals.

 Headey applauded Ocasio-Cortez’s response with a succinctly written caption on the social media platform.